RyotaroOKabe/SCIGEN/README.md

 ```

 2. Use the model you trained:
-   - Set the configuration file.
-   - Choose to use either the pre-trained model or your own model.
-     - Download the pre-trained model and store it in `scigen/prop_models/mp_20`.
+   - Set the configuration to specify the path to your model in hydra.
 Edit `config_scigen.py` like:
 ```
 home_dir = '/path/to/SCIGEN'
 hydra_dir = 'path/to/HYDRA_JOBS/singlerun'
-job_dir = 'yyyy-mm-dd/expname'
+job_dir = 'yyyy-mm-dd/<expname>'
 ```

 ---